polaris-MCRT/POLARIS/README.md

 - Make use of a full set of physical quantities (density, temperature, velocity, magnetic field distribution, and dust grain properties as well as different sources of radiation) as input

-For installation, please take a look in our *quickstart.pdf*.
+For installation and how to start first simulations, please take a look in our *quickstart.pdf*.

 For more information about POLARIS and its capabilities, please take a look in our *manual.pdf*.